huangli712/ACTest/docs/src/man/param.md

 > This parameter is mandatory.

-### offdiag
+### fnpd

 *Definition:*

-> Specify whether the spectral function is positive definite or not.
-If **offdiag** is true, it implies that the spectral function is not positive definite and the ACTest toolkit will generate off-diagonal Green's function.
+> Specify whether the spectral function is non-positive definite or not.
+If **fnpd** is true, it implies that the spectral function is not positive definite.
+If **fnpd** is false, it means that the spectral function is positive definite.

 *Type:*